 Does DCAA accept QuickBooks for government contract accounting?

 DCAA evaluates your accounting system’s capabilities, not the software brand.
-QuickBooks Desktop and QuickBooks Online both pass DCAA audits when configured with a GovCon chart of accounts, job costing by contract, indirect cost pool structure, and unallowable cost tracking.
+QuickBooks Desktop and QuickBooks Online can both support DCAA-adequate systems when configured with a GovCon chart of accounts, job costing by contract, indirect cost pool structure, and unallowable cost tracking.
 The configuration determines compliance, not the platform name.

 What happens if DCAA finds unallowable costs in my indirect rate pools?

 DCAA adjusts your indirect rates downward and questions the overbilled amounts across all contracts.
-On contracts exceeding $650,000, FAR 52.242-3 imposes a penalty equal to the disallowed amount plus interest.
+FAR 52.242-3 imposes a penalty equal to the disallowed amount plus interest when expressly unallowable costs appear in final indirect cost rate proposals or final statements of costs.
+For costs previously determined unallowable, the penalty increases to two times the disallowed amount.
 The contracting officer recovers the overbilling through payment offsets on current invoices or demands for repayment on closed contracts.

 When should a new government contractor set up DCAA-compliant accounting?

 Build your GovCon accounting infrastructure in the first 90 days after contract award.
-Waiting until DCAA schedules an audit or requests an incurred cost submission forces retroactive compliance at three to five times the initial setup cost.
+Waiting until DCAA schedules an audit, or requests an incurred cost submission, means doing the same work retroactively across every fiscal year still open, and recalculating every interim billing computed from a rate that turns out to be wrong.
 A compliant chart of accounts, timekeeping system, and written policies should be operational before you submit your first invoice.

 Key Takeaways

-• Build your chart of accounts for government contracting from day one.
-Separating direct costs by contract, indirect costs by pool, and unallowable costs by category at the point of entry prevents the single most damaging audit finding.
+- Build your chart of accounts for government contracting from day one.
+Separating direct costs by contract, indirect costs by pool, and unallowable costs by category prevents the single most damaging audit finding.

-• Flag unallowable costs when they occur, not during audit prep.
-FAR 52.242-3 penalties apply to contracts over $650,000.
+- Flag unallowable costs when they occur, not during audit prep.
+FAR 52.242-3 penalties apply on contracts where the clause is included per FAR 42.709-7.
 Monthly unallowable cost scrubbing eliminates this exposure.

 Your Accounting System Is Your First Line of Defense